Change the default value for "Preferred part of multipart (HTML) emails" from "Text" to "HTML"

 The attached patch changes the default value for "Preferred part of multipart (HTML) emails" to "HTML".

 The option to decide whether the text part or the HTML part should be used first when receiving an HTML email was introduced in Redmine 4.1.0 (#30838).
 At that time, the option to use the HTML part was treated as an experimental feature, and the default was to use the text part as in previous versions.

 Our company has been using the HTML-first option for almost two years, and we have had no problems.

 I think it is time to change the default value for new installations to HTML because the feature is mature enough and more and more emails are sent in HTML format now.

-#2 Updated by Holger Just 18 days ago
+Updated by Holger Just almost 3 years ago

 When receiving a mail, we extract the text part in order to add a journal node or issue description as a Textile or Markdown document.
 Right now, when there is no plain text part, we use the HTML parsing as a fallback and to try to extract useful data from it.